dippnerd/homebridge-window-ac-thermostat/README.md

 ![alt text](https://github.com/dippnerd/homebridge-window-ac-thermostat/raw/master/img/mode.png "Mode options")

+Using the Home app, you can now remotely control your AC or use Siri for things like "set living room to 'cool'" or "set bedroom to 72 degrees".
+You can also create automations such as "when no one is home, turn off all ACs" or "30 minutes before bed time, start cooling the bedroom."

 # Notes

 This was built to interface with the [Window-AC-Web-API](https://github.com/dippnerd/Window-AC-Web-API) using a NodeMCU v1.0.
 It can be easily modified to work with Arduino or other similar devices, refer to that project for more details.